Aryan (2006 film): Soundtrack

-Critical response
+Reception

-Taran Adarsh of Bollywood Hungama gave the film 1.5 stars out of 5, writing "On the whole, ARYAN is a well-made film that combines style and substance beautifully.
+Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, writing stars, "On the whole, ARYAN is a well-made film that combines style and substance beautifully.
 Unfortunately, the box-office will sing a different tune altogether!
 Reasons: [i] Not-too-attractive face-value, [ii] Delayed release and [iii] Oppositions in Kabul Express this week and Bhagam Bhag next week.
 To sum up, despite strong merits, ARYAN will be knocked down in the box-office ring!"
-Priyanka Jain of Rediff.com gave a negative review, stating "Seriously, I too don't understand why anyone would make a film like this."
+Priyanka Jain of Rediff.com gave a negative review, stating, "Seriously, I too don't understand why anyone would make a film like this."